dnsimple/dnsimple-support/content/articles/sharing-domain.md

 ![Accepting a shared domain](/files/shared-domain-accept.png)

-If they don't have an account, an invitation email will be sent indicating that a domain has been shared with them and that they can create an account to manage that domain.
+If they don't have an account, an invitation email will be sent indicating that a domain has been shared with them, and that they can create an account to manage that domain.

 Accounts that have access to a shared domain are limited as to what they can do with the domain.
-They can only add, edit, and remove records from the domain or add and remove services.
+They can only add, edit, and remove records from the domain, or add and remove services.
 They can't renew domains, change domain contact information, delete the domain, etc. The [full list of restrictions](#limitations) is available below.

 If you're only working on shared domains, you don't need to activate your account.